 - Also in 1979 through 1985, Reverend Professor Imasogie was elected President of the Nigerian Baptist Convention.
 During this period, he also served as a member of the Standing Committee of the Christian Council of Nigeria.
 Professor Imasogie was an examiner in Philosophy for the West African Association of Theological Institutions and was a member of the Executive Committee of the All Africa Baptist Fellowship.
 He also served on a number of study commissions of the Baptist World Alliance (BWA) and as a Vice President of the BWA from 1995-2000.

 Osadolor Imasogie, Life in the Service of God, Dickson Uwagboe, 1995;

 Baptist Roots, A Reader in The Theology of a Christian People, Curtis W. Freeman, James Wm.
 McClendon, Jr. and C. Rosalee Velloso da Silva, 2009

 Pedagogy, The Church, Leadership & Theological Education in Africa, Papers in Honour of Professor Emeritus Osadolor Imasogie, Ph.D. at 80, 2009.

 This article was written by Osagie O. Imasogie, adjunct professor of law at University of Pennsylvania Carey Law School.
 Beyond his role as professor, Osagie Imasogie LLM has over 30 years of experience in the fields of law, finance and business management, healthcare, and the pharmaceutical industry.
-He is currently a member of the board of overseers of law school at the University of Pennsylvania.
+He is currently chairman of the Board of Advisors of Penn Carey Law school.
 For more information about him or how to contact him, please visit https://www.law.upenn.edu/faculty/oimasogi.